GGAlanSmithee/learning-intel-x86-assembly/007_procedure_argument/007_procedure_argument.md

 1. in an argument list
 1. on the stack

-In this example we explore each of these methods. see vol. 1, ch.
+In this example we explore the first, and most simple, method. see vol. 1, ch.
 6.4.3 in the [Intel Manual][intel] for more info

 ## Notes

 ### Pass arguments using general-purpose registers

 The state of the general purpose registers are not saved on procedure calls.
-This means you can pass (in and out) up to six parameters by copying them into these registers before calling into, or returning from, a procedure.
+This means you can pass up to six parameters (both in and out) by copying them into these registers before calling into, or returning from, a procedure.

-### Pass arguments using an argument list

-### Pass arguments using the stack
+This is affectively passing arguments as references, since the only things being "passed" (copied to the general registers) are the addresses of the arguments and not the argument data itself.
+This is obvious in the example, where we define bytes of three different sizes, (db (byte) = 8 bits, dw (word) = 16 bits and dd (double) = 32 bits).
+It is the addresses (the low 8 bits) that is copied into the `bl` register, which is only 8 bit wide.

 ### Data types